-1. Identify at least three of your department's managed workstations that you know are running SNMP agents.
-Write their names on the following lines:
+1. Identify at least three of your department's network devices (e.g., printers, workstations, switches) that you know are running SNMP agents and write their names on the following lines:

-If you have questions about which devices to use, see Before You Begin on page 10.
+If you have questions about which devices to use, see Before You Begin on page 5.